githwxi/ATS-Xanadu/xassets/README.md

 ATS3.
 The word `ats3` in the name indicates that the compiler is built via the use of some ATS3 compiler written in ATS3 itself.
 For instance, this compiler can compile its own source code, that is, bootstrap itself.
-If we refer the previous compiler as ATS2-compiler and this one as ATS3-compiler.
-Then we have the following two bootstrapping steps:
+If we refer the previous compiler as ATS3-compiler_ats2 and this one as ATS3-compiler_ats3.
+Then we have the following informative equalities:

 ```
 (
 Assume ATS2-compiler is available
 )
-ATS3-compiler = ATS2-compiler.compile(ATS3-source)
+ATS3-compiler_ats2 = ATS2-compiler.compile(ATS3-source)
+ATS3-compiler_ats3 = ATS3-compiler_ats2.compile(ATS3-source)
-ATS3-compiler = ATS3-compiler.compile(ATS3-source)
+ATS3-compiler_ats3 = ATS3-compiler_ats3.compile(ATS3-source)
 ```

+It is due to the last equality that ATS3-compiler_ats3 is claimed to be able to boostrap itself.
+In this particular case, we say that ATS3 can be boostrapped via JS since ATS3-compiler_ats3 is a program in JS.

 ### JS/xats2js/xats2js_jsemit01_ats3_opt1.js